WDI-HK-6/ionic-intro/README.md

   - Download and install from http://nodejs.org/

 2. Install Ionic and Cordova
-  - Inside terminal: `npm install -g cordova ionic`
+  - Inside terminal: `npm install -g cordova ionic ios-sim`
   - npm stands for node package manager.
 It manages libraries for node.js
   - Cordova is another library that will eventually turn a HTML5 website into a hybrid mobile app
   - Ionic is a bunch of libraries, including Angular, that help you easily build a hybrid mobile app